wouterhardeman/flutter_native_dialog/README.md

 ## Usage

-To use this plugin, add `shared_preferences` as a [dependency in your pubspec.yaml file](https://flutter.io/docs/development/packages-and-plugins/using-packages).
+To use this plugin, add `flutter_native_dialog` as a [dependency in your pubspec.yaml file](https://flutter.io/docs/development/packages-and-plugins/using-packages).

 ## Example